AshleyScirra/via.js/README.md

 There are also major performance benefits to running code in a worker instead of a DOM.
 For example significant DOM updates can involve long layout times (e.g. >100ms).
 When running code in a worker with Via.js, the synchronous layout work the browser does in response to DOM changes can run in parallel to the worker, which wins you a lot more time for running JavaScript.

 # Further work
-WeakRefs need to be widely supported before this can be used widely in production, but that seems to be on the way.

 Performance could still be improved.
 The postMessage() overhead is still relatively high.
 Using a binary format and transferring an ArrayBuffer, or using shared memory (SharedArrayBuffer), may be able to more or less completely eliminate this overhead.

 JavaScript engines could try to further optimise the code to build command lists.
 It looks like there is some amount of GC thrashing happening.